KatherineMichel/agile-sprint-playbook/combination-_user_testing.md

 Study planning

 Plan test (Usability Study Process and Materials Checklist)
-* Schedule meeting room(s) or remote meeting software for setup, testing, and participant debrief / waiting
 * Assign roles to team members:
     * Facilitator
     * Note taker(s) – may want to have one to take notes on what the users say and one to take notes on the paths they take looking for information